Genesis-Embodied-AI/Genesis/README.md

 1. A **universal physics engine** re-built from the ground up, capable of simulating a wide range of materials and physical phenomena.
 2. A **lightweight**, **ultra-fast**, **pythonic**, and **user-friendly** robotics simulation platform.
 3. A powerful and fast **photo-realistic rendering system**.
-4. A **generative data engine** that transforms user-prompted natural language description into various modalities of data.
+4. A **generative data engine** that transforms user-prompted natural language description into various modalities of data. (**Note**: T

+Powered by a universal physics engine re-designed and re-built from the ground up, Genesis integrates various physics solvers and their coupling into a unified framework.
+This core physics engine is further enhanced by a generative agent framework that operates at an upper level, aiming towards fully automated data generation for robotics and beyond.

+**Note**: Currently, we are open-sourcing the _underlying physics engine_ and the _simulation platform_.
+Our _generative framework_ is a modular system that incorporates many different generative modules, each handling a certain range of data modalities, routed by a high level agent.
+Some of the modules integrated existing papers and some are still under submission.
+Access to our generative feature will be gradually rolled out in the near future.
+If you are interested, feel free to explore more in the [paper list](#associated-papers) below.

 Genesis aims to: